wp-plugins/html5-jquery-audio-player/trunk/readme.txt

 = What features are being added soon? =
 * Other language support
 * Import/export csv playlist function
-* On/off button for Artist field
+* On/off button for Artist field, Cover Art, and Autorepeat
+* Responsive
+* Integration with Easy Digital Downloads for music sale/distribution

 = Where can I get support for this plugin? =